AugustNagro/augustnagro.github.io/_posts/2019-1-4-small-java.md

     --add-modules <module>[,<module>...]
 {% endhighlight %}

-Make sure to not use compress=2, since your applicationn will be slower, AND larger (at least [for now](https://twitter.com/cl4es/status/1100399121079455744)).
+Make sure not to use compress=2, since your applicationn will be slower, AND larger (at least [for now](https://twitter.com/cl4es/status/1100399121079455744)).

 ### Docker
 Google's [Distroless project](https://github.com/GoogleContainerTools/distroless) has minimal docker images.
-If using a jlink image then the [base](https://github.com/GoogleContainerTools/distroless/blob/master/base/README.md) image should be prefered.
+If using a jlink image then the [base](https://github.com/GoogleContainerTools/distroless/blob/master/base/README.md) image (8mb) should be prefered.

 ### Jpackage